By Dan Gephart, February 15, 2022

 Put those actions on hold.

-Last week, a Federal judge in Texas issued a nationwide injunction against the requirement that Federal employees be vaccinated against COVID-19, thus enjoining the defendants from “implementing or enforcing Executive Order 14043 until this case is resolved on the merits.”
+Last week, a Federal judge in Texas issued a nationwide injunction [PDF] against the requirement that Federal employees be vaccinated against COVID-19, thus enjoining the defendants from “implementing or enforcing Executive Order 14043 until this case is resolved on the merits.”

 Judge Jeffrey Brown of the Southern District of Texas wrote: